ICS427-Pass-Bots/password-manager/README.md

 ## What is pending

 - Test cases
-- Adding Password Visibility Toggle
+- SQL Injection Vulnerability
 - Editing Passwords
 - Multifactor Authentication
 - Other Security